SaltySOMAdmin/Reddit-To-Twitter/README.md

 #5) Create a file called config.py and save it in the same directory as your script.
 Enter Reddit and Twitter api credentials.

 #6) Configure forward_log.sh with a discord webhook if you want logs forwarded.
+Enter the webhook in a .txt in the same directory or directly into the code.

 #7) Setup a schedule to run